paulnebel/paulnebel.github.io/_posts/2020-02-03-why-comes-after-what.md

 ## Why, oh why, oh why, oh why, oh WHY?

 Much of what we now call *Lean* business has come from the [Toyota Production System][toyotaproductionsystem]{:target="_blank"}, or **TPS**.
 The TPS came about due to the extreme constraints that Japan was under following the end of the Second World War.
-At this time, the Japanese economy was in a very bad way, with money for investment being almost non-existant.
+At this time, the Japanese economy was in a very bad way, with money for investment being almost non-existent.
 In addition to this, Japan is a relatively small country in terms of land mass, with little purchasable land available to establish large factories.

 It is around this time that Toyota decided to start making cars.
 Lack of money and land put them in diametric opposition to the Americans who at that point were world leaders in car production and had a great deal of both land and money available.
 Despite this, Toyota not only managed to find a foothold in the American market but have since become one of the world's premier automotive brands.